MonashDataFluency/python-web-scraping/markdowns/section-0-brief-python-refresher.md

 Once we imported the library, now lets look at how we can obtain a JSON object from a string (or more accurately a JSON string).
 This process is also know as deserialization where we convert a string to an object.

+JSON is a string that can be turned into ('deserialized') a Python dictionary containing just primitive types (floats, strings, bools, lists, dicts and None).

 ```python
 # Convert from JSON to Python: